 What Colon Cancer Patients Can Expect Financially

-A colon cancer diagnosis is never easy, especially when that diagnosis turns into a financial burden.
+A colorectal cancer diagnosis is never easy, especially when that diagnosis turns into a financial burden.

-In order to try to avoid financial distress, it is important to understand the costs associated with treating colon cancer.
+In order to try to avoid financial distress, it is important to understand the colorectal cancer related costs.

-When battling with colon cancer, some of your largest expenses are likely to come from the following: doctor visits, treatment, medication, and transportation/travel.
+When battling with colorectal cancer, some of your largest expenses are likely to come from the following: doctor visits, treatment, medication, and transportation/travel.

 Doctor Visit Costs: If you’re insured, you’ll likely only have to pay a copay per visit to your doctor; the copay is usually a small fraction of the total overall cost for the visit.
 If you’re uninsured, you’ll pay more.

-Medication Costs: While being treated for colon cancer, there are certain medications you’ll need to take.
-Also, if you’re actively undergoing chemotherapy, that’s another crucial cost you’ll need to consider when opting for financial assistance for treatment.
+Medication Costs: While being treated for colorectal cancer, there are certain medications you’ll need to take.
+Also, if you’re actively undergoing chemotherapy, that’s another crucial cost you’ll need to consider when opting for financial assistance for cancer treatment.

 Transportation/Travel Costs: If you’re being treated for colon cancer at a facility that is not near your home, you’ll be met with the added financial stress of paying for gas and/or the costs of public transportation to get to and from your appointments.